plaited/plaited/docs/plaited/01-shall-play-a-game.md

 # Shall we play a game?

-> We misunderstand play itself, casting it as exuberant, silly, a frippery that signals to us that our children are still young enough to have not yet turned their minds to more weighty endeavours.
-But play is serious.
-Play is absolute.
-Play is the complete absorption in something that doesn’t matter to the external world, but which matters completely to you.
-It’s an immersion in your own interests that becomes a feeling in itself, a potent emotion.
-Play is a disappearance into a space of our choosing, invisible to those outside the game.
-It is the pursuit of pure flow, a sandbox mind in which we can test new thoughts, new selves.
-It’s a form of symbolic living, a way to transpose one reality onto another and mine it for meaning.
-Play is a form of enchantment.”
-> ― Katherine May, Enchantment: Awakening Wonder in an Anxious Age

 The game is tic-tac-toe.
 While it may seem counter intuitive for a UI library we won't be starting with the UI.
 In fact we should leave the [UI as an afterthought](https://michel.codes/blogs/ui-as-an-afterthought) for the time being.

 ## Setup